-As of the date of this AIF, Western has investments in a portfolio of five companies, all accounted using the equity method, which are as follows:
+As of the date of this AIF, Western has one wholly owned subsidiary and investments in a portfolio of three other companies, all accounted using the equity method, which are as follows:

+- 1) a 100% interest in Fortress.

-- 1) 55.3% equity interest in GlassMasters.
+- 2) 55.3% equity interest in GlassMasters.

-- 2) 30.0% equity interest in three entities, each of which owns a senior care home, and a 25% equity interest in Golden Health Care Management Inc., a company incorporated under the laws of the Province of Saskatchewan (collectively, "Golden Health Care").
-The three homes include (a) Hill View Manor in Estevan, Saskatchewan, which is owned by Hill View Manor Ltd., (b) Good Shepherd Villas in Prince Albert, Saskatchewan, which is owned by The Good Shepherd Villas Inc., and (c) William Albert House in the Regina suburb of Emerald Park, Saskatchewan, which is owned by William Albert House Ltd.;
+- 3) 30.0% equity interest in three entities, each of which owns a senior care home, and a 25% equity interest in Golden Health Care Management Inc., a company incorporated under the laws of the Province of Saskatchewan (collectively, "Golden Health Care").
+The three homes include (a) Hill View Manor in Estevan, Saskatchewan, which is owned by Hill View Manor Ltd., (b) Good Shepherd Villas in Prince Albert, Saskatchewan, which is owned by The Good Shepherd Villas Inc., and (c) William Albert House in the Regina suburb of Emerald Park, Saskatchewan, which is owned by William Albert House Ltd.; and

-- 3) a 75.0% interest in Ocean Sales;

-- 4) a 49.5% interest in Foothills; and
+- 4) a 48.83% interest in Foothills.

-- 5) a 28.5% interest in Fortress.